timwilliate/engineering-blog/_posts/2015-05-22-jq-change-json.md

 `jq` is its own programming language.
 There are tons of examples of how to use `jq` to extract data from JSON; this post shows how we use it to modify JSON.

-Amazon Cloud Formation turns a JSON stack definition (plus a JSON configuration file) into a whole interconnected bunch of AWS resources.
+[AWS CloudFormation](http://aws.amazon.com/cloudformation/) turns a JSON stack definition (plus a JSON configuration file) into a whole interconnected bunch of AWS resources.
 I frequently want to update my configuration.
 Using `jq`, I can do this from the command line.
 That means I can script it for automated tests.

 The configuration file looks like this: